Gold3nb0y/goldenboy/content/posts/danteCTF/index.md

 The Challenges I completed were Sentence and Notebook

-Overall, I thought that they weren't too difficult, but definitely a good refresher on some of the basics.
-I really liked sentence, as it gives you a WWW primitive which I used to overwrite the return pointer for a round about rop.
+Overall, I thought that they interesting, definitely a good refresher on some of the basics.
+I really liked sentence in particular.

-I did however think that notebook was too similar.
-Notebook follows the same exploitation path, of printf for leaks followed by buffer overflow and rop.
-It was still an interesting problem, and I was distracted for a bit trying to mess with the heap, I would have like to see something a bit different though.
+I wish I had more time to checkout Infernal break as it seemed really challenging!

 # Sentence
-Like I mentioned above, you are given a printf vulnerability to leak some values, and then can write a chosen 8 byte value any where in memory!
+In this challenge you are given a printf vulnerability to leak some values, and then can write a chosen 8 byte value any where in memory!
 A nice Write What Where(WWW) challenge.

 ### Vulnerable Code Segment
 ![vulnerable code](sentence_vulnerable.png)